Multiple kernel learning for integrative consensus clustering of 'omic datasets: Methods

 \subsubsection{Kernel Learning Integrative Clustering}

-We recall from Section \ref{sec:kernel-methods} that any positive semidefinite matrix defines a feature map $\phi: \mathbb{R}^P \to \mathcal{X}$ and is therefore a valid kernel matrix.
-The integrative clustering method that we introduce here is based on the idea that we can identify the consensus matrices produced by Algorithm \ref{algo:consensus-cluster} as kernels.
-That is, one can perform consensus clustering on each dataset to produce a consensus matrix $\mathcal{C}_m$ for each $m \in \{1, \dots, M\}$.
-This is a kernel $\Delta_m$, where each element $\Delta_{ij}$ corresponds to the similarity between items $i$ and $j$.
+We recall from Section \ref{sec:kernel-methods} that any positive semidefinite matrix defines a feature map $\phi: \mathbb{R}^P \to \mathcal{H}$ and is therefore a valid kernel matrix.
+The integrative clustering method that we introduce here is based on the idea that we can identify the consensus matrices produced by CC as kernels.
+That is, one can perform consensus clustering on each dataset to produce a consensus matrix $\Delta_m$ for each $m \in \{1, \dots, M\}$.
+This is a kernel $\Delta_m$, where the $ij$-th element corresponds to the similarity between items $i$ and $j$.
 Therefore, these matrices $\Delta_m$ can be combined through the (localised) multiple kernel $k$-means algorithm described in Section \ref{sec:multiple-kernel-kmeans}.
-This allows to obtain a weight for each kernel and a global clustering $\boldsymbol{c}$ of the items (Algorithm \ref{algo:ukic}).
-Note that this algorithm works even with more than one similarity matrix per dataset, and also with similarity matrices that are computed using other measures of the similarity between items.
+This allows a weight to be obtained for each kernel, as well as a global clustering $\boldsymbol{c}$ of the items.
+We note that this algorithm could also be applied using more than one similarity matrix per dataset, and also using kernel matrices other than (or in addition to) consensus matrices.